 Getting to Positano

-If you’re comparing Positano vs Sorrento and want to stay in one of the Amalfi towns without traveling too far, Positano is going to be where you’ll be best suited.
+So if want to stay in one of the Amalfi towns without traveling too far, Positano is going to be where you’ll be best suited.

 To reach Positano from Naples you can first take the Circumvesuviana train to Sorrento (the last stop) and then either take a SITA bus or ferry to Positano.
 The bus takes around an hour, is the cheaper option and gives amazing views but it isn’t recommended for those who experience car sickness or feel uneasy on such narrow winding roads.

 The ferry is also another option but only runs in the summer and during the daytime.
 This will take around 45 minutes.

 Getting Around Positano

 As far as getting around Positano, it is likely going to be the most physically taxing when compared to Amalfi or Sorrento.
 Positano is a lot more demanding physically to get around due to the many many steep steps throughout the town.